-Melissa Ferris is now in her 10th season (2013) with the Rice volleyball program.
+Melissa Ferris is now in her 11th season (2014) with the Rice volleyball program.
 She was promoted to Associate Head Coach on June 20, 2014.
 Ferris has previously been hired as an assistant coach shortly after the hiring of Genny Volpe as the program's head coach in 2004.
 She works with Rice's outside hitters and serves as recruiting coordinator.

 The decision to bring Ferris to South Main has proved to be fruitful as the Owls have been to the NCAA Tournament three times since her arrival, after no appearances in the program's first 30 years.

 Not only is her on-court insight beneficial to the Owl volleyball program, but Ferris is considered as one of the top recruiters in the nation as well.
 The Owls' recruiting class of 2005 was ranked 29th in the nation, in addition to the 2006, 2011, 2012, and 2013 classes, which received the highest honorable mention from PrepVolleyball.com.